asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 ## Tests First Simplicity Second

 TDD practitioners avoid spending time and mental cycles attempting to answer the question; there isn't anything too simple to test.
 The test is the mechanism for getting code into the codebase.
 Without a failing test the code wouldn't be produced.
 Once tests exist they rely on refactoring to create simplicity in the design of the production code.
-TDDers aren't trying to achieve simplicity instead of writing a test but rather relying on tests to achieve simplicity.
+TDD practitioners aren't trying to achieve simplicity instead of writing a test but rather relying on tests to achieve simplicity.

 ### Test What's Interesting